PorterCorp/Vernis/README.md

 # Vernis
 A repository for practicing 3D C++ game development.
+Called Vernis because it's a cool name duh.
 Will update with a plan of action and resources needed.